 25 Nov How to prepare for Small Business Saturday

 Small businesses are the fabric and foundation of this country, yet during the holiday season many local businesses tend to get looked over due to the marketing and promotion of larger corporations.
 For the past few weeks, there has been a flood of advertisements for discounts and sales for every product and service you can think of for Black Friday.
 With the overload ads, what space does local and small businesses have to compete?
 For the past six years, American Express has promoted and supported local and small businesses through their platform “Small Business Saturday” during the Thanksgiving weekend.
-The Small Business Saturday footprint is now embedded within the holiday weekend and falls between Black Friday and Cyber Monday.

 - Visit the American Express website and get involved!

 Registration for Small Business Saturday is now closed, however you do have the option to create promotional materials for your business on the website.
 Strategically think of ways to promote your brand leveraging the Small Business Saturday resources and promotional materials.
 Leverage the space to offer discounts and specials for your current and potential customers.